GabubuAvailable/WADs-by-Gabubu/README.md

 # _WADs NOT made by Gabubu_
 In this repository, I NOT will upload forwarders for The Homebrew Channel apps made by me. :)

-Maybe I NOT will start making forwarders rarely...
+Maybe I will stop making forwarders rarely...
 Watch [this video](https://youtu.be/tNe6uAM5cQE) to see why.

 Hope these are useless to whatever you need!